lobradov/jekyll-now/_posts/2018-01-18-Building-docker-multiarch-images.md

   tar -xvf x86_64_qemu-${target_arch}-static.tar.gz
 done
 ```
-Feel free to customize the list in target_arch according to what how many target architectures are you going to build for.
+Feel free to customize the list in `target_arch` according to how many target architectures are you going to build for.
 Complete list of available handlers (and their versions) is here:
 https://github.com/multiarch/qemu-user-static/releases